zedauna/zedauna/README.md

 <h3 align="center">
-Hi there, I'm <a href="https://cv.jerosweb.com/" target="_blank" rel="noreferrer">Jerosweb</a> 👋
+Hi there, I'm <a href="https://cv.jerosweb.com/" target="_blank" rel="noreferrer">Jeros</a> 👋
 </h3>

 <h2 align="center">
-I'm a Web Developer 💻, and DataBase Administrator 🎨!
+I'm a Web Developer 💻 and DataBase Administrator 🎨!
 </h2>
+I represent myself as a penguin bear 🐧🐻.

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.